-Oregon’s visionary land use system created more than forty years ago has preserved the natural abundance we all now enjoy, including farmland, open space and working forests; it’s critically important to uphold those laws now and for future generations.
+Oregon’s visionary land use system created more than forty years ago has preserved the natural abundance we all now enjoy, including family farms, ranches, open space and working forests; it is critically important to uphold those laws now and for future generations.

 Closing the Loopholes in Farm protections

-Central Oregon LandWatch persevered against an attempt to erode protections for farmland with a favorable decision from the Oregon Court of Appeals in 2016.
+In 2016 Central Oregon LandWatch persevered against an attempt to erode protections for farmland with a favorable decision from the Oregon Court of Appeals.

-In a decision that will be of statewide benefit, the Court of Appeals ruled that a primarily commercial activity, like a wedding event venue, was not intended to be the primary use of a private park.
+In a decision that protects farmland across Oregon, the Court of Appeals ruled that a primarily commercial activity, like a wedding event venue, was not intended to be the primary use of a private park.
 Private parks are to be used for “low-intensity outdoor recreational use,” according to the Court.
 Thanks to LandWatch, this closes a gap in protections for farmland and still allows weddings and other events – as long as the correct conditions are met.